pytorch/ort/Readme.md

 Mixture of Experts layer implementation is available in the ort_moe folder.
 - docs/moe.md provides brief overview of the implementation.
-- A simple MoE tutorial is provided in the docs/tutorials folder.
+- A simple MoE tutorial is provided [here](./docs/tutorials/moe_tutorial.py)
+- ONNX Runtime (following pre-requisites) is not required to run the MoE layer.
+It is intergrated in stand-alone Pytorch.

 # Accelerate PyTorch models with ONNX Runtime